josean-dev/sveltekit-blog/src/posts/how-to-setup-wezterm-terminal.md

 ---
-title: "How To Make Your macOS Terminal Amazing With Alacritty"
+title: "How To Create An Amazing Terminal Setup With Wezterm"
-imgUrl: "/post-images/how-to-setup-alacritty-terminal/thumbnail.jpg"
+imgUrl: "/post-images/how-to-setup-wezterm-terminal/thumbnail.jpg"
-youtubeId: "uOnL4fEnldA"
+youtubeId: "TTgQV21X0SQ"
-publishedAt: "2024-05-01"
+publishedAt: "2024-07-21"
-summary: "This is my step by step guide on how to setup Alacritty for an amazing minimal & fast terminal setup for macOs"
+summary: "This is my step by step guide on how to setup Wezterm for an awesome, simple, feature-rich  & fast terminal setup for macOs"
 ---

-_After recommendations from you guys, I've swapped out Alacritty for [WezTerm](https://wezfurlong.org/wezterm/index.html)!
-Everything is the same except the Alacritty config file, you can swap it out with this [~/.wezterm.lua](https://github.com/josean-dev/dev-environment-files/blob/main/.wezterm.lua) file and everything should look and work very similar to Alacritty!_

-Alacritty is an awesome, minimal and fast terminal setup that has worked great for me as an alternative to iTerm2.
+Wezterm is an awesome, fast terminal emulator written in Rust with great features that has worked great for me as an alternative to iTerm2 & Alacritty.
 Let's set it up!

 **You can find my dotfiles [here](https://github.com/josean-dev/dev-environment-files)**